jentery/401/index.md

 Here's the schedule for the term.
 It's subject to change.
 In fact, I'm 96.42% certain there will be changes.

-I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., extra assignments or additional required reading).
+I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., extra assignments or additional reading).

 Please note: this course is driven by workshops we'll conduct in the Mac lab.
-I will rarely lecture, and I will rely on the assumption that you read the assigned material prior to the pertinent workshops.
+I will rarely lecture, and I will rely on the assumption that you read the assigned material prior to the workshops.

 ## Introductions (Sept.
 7)